Hot Beds of Community College Enrollment Growth

 Dual Purpose

-Some educational experts predict that serving the needs of the middle class may trump the needs of the lower-income students at community colleges in the immediate future.
+Some educational experts predict that serving the needs of the middle class may trump the needs of lower-income students at community colleges in the immediate future.
 James Jacobs, president of Macomb Community College, wrote in a paper, "These two markets are not incompatible, but serving both strains the community colleges programs and activities.
 In reality, unless there are strong ideological convictions to serve low-income individuals, coupled with funds, it appears likely that the college will find serving the mission of preserving the middle class will trump the demands of low-income citizens."

 Time will tell how the recent growth will impact the community college environment overall.
 Now, colleges continue to struggle to meet the demands of a growing student body and a changing workforce.
 This key component to our nation's economic health is continuing to evolve – and it isn't done yet.